OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 They all share a particular dependence on trust, an insight it took me over a decade to see and articulate.

+Unfortunately, most systems today are designed from mistrust — and it's quietly breaking our society.
+This is the story of a solution.

 Somewhere around 2012, it dawned on me that most of my longtime role models and inspirations — the people who innovated the various systems I just listed (and [many more](https://bra.in/4pxQ56)) — had several profound things in common.

 First, I realized that most of my role models were contrarians.
 They swam against the main stream.
 Each of the contrarians was carrying a message difficult enough for their peers to hear that they were often marginalized or ridiculed by those peers.
 Their insights ran against their discipline's standing conventional wisdom: Let *any* worker stop the assembly line?
 We'll never get anything built!
 Give people with *no* collateral loans?
 No way!
 Let *any fool* on the planet edit the Wikipedia?
 Are you nuts? *Remove* traffic lights?
 Seriously?